Travel Report: Hefang Market Street, Hangzhou.

-October 2017.
-What an assault on the senses Hefang Market Street was that afternoon with its craft stores, dumpling houses, candy stalls, glass blowing workshops, caricature artists, street games, an abundance of souvenir kitsch and one of the most famous pharmacies in the country specialising in traditional Chinese medicine.
+What an assault on the senses Hefang Market Street was that afternoon.
+There were craft stores, dumpling houses, candy stalls, glass blowing workshops and caricature artists.
+Moreover, we saw card games, an abundance of souvenir kitsch and one of the most famous pharmacies in the country, specialising in traditional Chinese medicine.

-October 2017.
-It took Wonderboy approximately 3.5 seconds to conclude that he needed to order one of these mango beasts for himself.
-As an added bonus, he also got his photo taken with the stall’s street touts, a pair of Chinese girls responsible for drawing people in.
+It took Wonderboy approximately 3.5 seconds to conclude that he needed to have one of these mango beasts for himself.
+As an added bonus, he also got his photo taken with a pair of street touts responsible for attracting people over to the juice stall.

-October 2017.
-There are countless eateries on Hefang Market Street, including plenty of options for my very favourite type of Chinese street food: any-crap-you-can-stick-on-a-stick.
-This guy’s little hole-in-the-wall joint deals exclusively with deep-fried crab.
+There are countless eateries on Hefang Market Street.
+Many of the stalls here sell one of my favourite type of Chinese street food: any-crap-you-can-stick-on-a-stick.
+This guy’s little hole-in-the-wall joint, for example, deals exclusively in deep-fried crab.

-For more on my time in the city, have a look at my other articles on Hangzhou.
+For more on my time in this cool city, have a look at my other articles on Hangzhou.

 Like these?
 Then why not leaf through my many other reports from across China.